EricJMarti/inventory-hunter/README.md

-# inventory-hunter
+# Inventory Hunter

-⚡️ Get notified as soon as your next CPU/GPU is in stock
+This bot helped me snag an RTX 3070.. hopefully it will help you get your hands on your next CPU or GPU.